romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When does secret scanning occur in a GitHub repository?
+Q: When does secret scanning occur in a GitHub repository?
 <details><summary>Show the answer</summary><p>

 - **Continuously, scanning every push to the repository**